Home

 • information about your rights under European and national legislation;

-• information about possible ways to resolve your complaint;
+• information about possible ways to resolve the complaint;

-• facilitation of amicable settlement with the foreign trader from whom you purchased products or services, directly or online;
+• facilitating an amicable settlement with the foreign trader from whom you bought products or services, directly or online;

-• referral any competent body, if an amicable settlement of the dispute could not be reached.
+• referral to a competent body, if an amicable settlement cannot be reached.

 *